Tmiseray/Module4-MiniProject-Library/README.md

 3. *Add a New Book:*
     - `add_book(self)`
-    - Prompts the user to enter title, suthor, genre, and publication date for the new book
+    - Prompts the user to enter title, author, genre, and publication date for the new book
     - Validates the publication date ensuring the year already exists
         * `self.validate_inputs.validate_year(publication_date)`
-    - If it fails validation, the user is advised of the failure:
+    - If it fails validation, the `ValueError` is raised:
         > \* '{publication_date}' is not a valid publication year.
 Please try again. \*
     - If pass, instantiates `Book` class with the details, calls to `Library` class for `add_book_to_library(book)` method, and provides the user with a confirmation message along with details broken down
     - If the author is a *NEW* author, calls `add_author(author)` method